Sometimes translations are bad. And sometimes they pass bad at warp speed and crash headlong into the wall around the galaxy.

 I am happy that Walter wants to arouse me.

 Oh no. How can we be so free at the very time? hey!

 Oh, at last we know nothing.

 I, Simon Chubby* am here as an individual.

-- A Youtuber known as 'Kevinhend' is posting a co-commentary Let's Play along with another Youtuber known as 'Catydoll409' on a badly translated pirated version of Pokemon Sapphire (Nicknamed Pokemon Crapphire).
+- Continuing with the Pokémon theme, a YouTuber known as "Kevinhend" is posting a co-commentary Let's Play along with another YouTuber known as 'Catydoll409' on a badly translated pirated version of Pokémon Sapphire (Nicknamed Pokémon Crapphire).
 Watch it here.

-- Two words: Pokémon Quartz.
-It was written by a teenage Spanish otaku in Gratuitous English, which he didn't speak fluently, with parts in Gratuitous Japanese, which he didn't speak at all.
-To top it off, the bulk of his jokes are either mocking cliches, things that are taken for granted in Spain but unknown to English-speaking audiences, or just plain offensive.
+- Pokémon Quartz was written by a teenage Spanish otaku in Gratuitous English, which he didn't speak fluently, with parts in Gratuitous Japanese, which he didn't speak at all.
+To top it off, the bulk of his jokes are either mocking cliches, or things that are taken for granted in Spain but unknown to English-speaking audiences.